Are you a nose breather or a mouth breather?

 By warming and humidifying the air that you breathe in via nasal breathing, your trachea, which is the windpipe, your bronchioles, which are the airways that branch off to the lungs, and the alveoli, which are the little air sacs in the lungs responsible for gas exchange between carbon dioxide and oxygen, receive inhaled air that is closer to body temperature and moisture conditions than when you breathe through the mouth.

-This can potentially prevent dryness, coughing, allergies, asthma, burning lungs, and other breathing problems that can occur, particularly if you are breathing heavily in cold, dusty, or allergen-rich environments such as exercising outdoors in the winter, in the spring when there’s a lot of pollen in the air, or in dank, dirty, or poorly-ventilated areas.
+This can potentially prevent dry mouth, coughing, allergies, asthma, burning lungs, and other issues, particularly if you are breathing heavily in cold, dusty, or allergen-rich environments such as exercising outdoors in the winter, in the spring when there’s a lot of pollen in the air, or in dank, dirty, or poorly-ventilated areas.

 Ultimately, mouth breathing does not filter, warm, or humidify the air, which means that you are gulping in potential allergens, viruses, and dry and cold air.